isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2360.md

 ---
-title: HRSS & Payroll Processing with QuickHR (with seamless integration to QBO and Xero) - Digital Payroll Processing and Year-end Payroll Submission Services (8 Pax)
+title: Acc Pro (Singapore) Pte Ltd is a tech-consultancy firm where the firm makes use of cloud accounting eco-system of Quickbooks Online and Xero and its add-ons to support local SMEs to digitalize the sales, accounting and payroll processes.
+The firm also performs compliance services including using cloud technology to perform cloud book-keeping and cloud payroll services to SMEs.
 permalink: /productivity-solutions-grant/solutionrepo/solution2360
 ---

 ### Description

-Acc Pro (Singapore) Pte Ltd is a tech-consultancy firm where the firm makes use of cloud accounting eco-system of Quickbooks Online and Xero and its add-ons to support local SMEs to digitalize the sales, accounting and payroll processes.
-The firm also performs compliance services including using cloud technology to perform cloud book-keeping and cloud payroll services to SMEs.
+201539815G

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Acc_Pro_HRSS_Payroll_20210136_Annex_3_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria